Justice Department Appoints Former FBI Director Robert Mueller As Special Counsel For Russia Investigation

 But once his base starts to turn away from supporting him, then impeachment becomes likely as Trump will be a liability to the Republicans instead of an asset.

-Re:All smoke and mirrors (Score:4, Informative)
+Re:All smoke and mirrors (Score:5, Informative)

 That's a lie.